-In some cases of pulmonary hypertension, our specific therapies may not be suitable for you to take.
+In some cases of pulmonary hypertension, disease-specific therapies may not be suitable for you to take.
 If this is the case the reasons for this will be discussed with you.

 If your PH is caused by thromboembolic disease (blood clots in the lungs) you may be offered surgery to remove the blood clots.
 This is called a pulmonary endarterectomy (PEA) and you would be referred to Papworth Hospital in Cambridge.
-The staff at Papworth will meet with you and decide whether this treatment is right for you.
+The staff at Papworth would find out more about you and decide whether this treatment is right for you.